owntracks/recorder/README.md

 * `cards/`, optional, contains user cards which are published when either you or one of your trackers on Hosted adds a new device.
 This card is then stored here and used with, e.g., `ocat --last` to show a user's name and optional avatar.
 * `ghash/`, unless disabled, reverse Geo data is collected into an LMDB database located in this directory.
-* `last/` contains the last location publish from a device.
+* `last/` contains the last location published by devices.
 E.g. Jane's last publish from her iPhone would be in `last/jjolie/iphone/jjolie-iphone.json`.
+The JSON payload contained therein is enhanced with the fields `user`, `device`, `topic`, and `ghash`.
 * `monitor` a file which contains a timestamp and the last received topic (see Monitoring below).
 * `msg/` contains messages received by the Messaging system.
 * `photos/` optional; contains the binary photos from a _card_.